Counseling and Disability Services

 Disability Services for Students (DSS)

-Texas A&M International University is aware of and deeply concerned with the unique challenges that face students with disabilities.
+Texas A&M International University is aware of and deeply concerned with the unique challenges that students with disabilities face.
 Texas A&M International University is committed to reducing and eliminating a number of barriers that such students may encounter as they work towards their educational goals.

 Disability Services for Students promotes a supportive learning community to empower students with disabilities to accomplish their academic goals by ensuring accessibility to university programs.
 We aim to foster greater awareness both of, and for, persons with disabilities in our multilingual, multicultural international environment.